-EPSON®, EasyMP®, Instant Off®, PowerLite®, and Quick Corner® are registered trademarks, and EPSON Exceed Your Vision is a registered logomark of Seiko Epson Corporation.
+EPSON®, EasyMP®, Instant Off®, and Quick Corner® are registered trademarks, and EPSON Exceed Your Vision is a registered logomark of Seiko Epson Corporation.

-PrivateLine® is a registered trademark; PowerLite® PilotTM is a trademark; and Epson StoreTM and Extra CareTM are service marks of Epson America, Inc.
+BrightLink® and PrivateLine® are registered trademarks; PowerLite® PilotTM and SizeWiseTM are trademarks; and Epson StoreTM and Extra CareTM are service marks of Epson America, Inc.